Okazaki (b. Oakland, California) is an architect currently

-Aside from his own design interests, Matthew is committed to rethinking the professional practice of architecture, in favor of a more collaborative, equitable, and ethical model that remains progressive and relevant to the demands of the changing industry.
+Aside from his own research interests, Matthew is committed to rethinking the professional practice of architecture, in favor of a more collaborative, equitable, and ethical model that remains progressive and relevant to the demands of the changing industry.
 He is a member of the Architecture Lobby, and was an invited member of the National Council of Architectural Registration Boards (NCARB) 2019 Think Tank Committee, a group charged with rethinking the future of licensure.

-Matthew holds a Master of Architecture from the Harvard Graduate School of Design with commendation and a BS in Applied Mathematics from UCLA.
-Prior to starting his own practice, Matthew worked at architecture offices that include Pei Cobb Freed & Partners, envelope a+d, MKThink, and Morphosis.
+Matthew holds a Master of Architecture with commendation from Harvard University’s Graduate School of Design and a BS in Applied Mathematics from UCLA.
+He has worked in a variety of renowned architecture and design offices including Pei Cobb Freed & Partners, envelope a+d, MKThink, and Morphosis.